Conversation with Axi Please note that this conversation will be recorded for internal quality purposes. Thank you!

 I think that’s the best explanation I can give – otherwise it can lend itself to terms that the public may not understand.
 I don’t think my definition is perfect, but I think it can explain to others what I do.

 I completed my training in-house in Melbourne part-time, with classes twice a week after work.
 It was sometimes pretty tough balancing study and working full time.
 I was working at an agency back then, servicing NAB as our client, that alone was quite time-consuming.
 I was very busy so it was challenging and I did my work on weekends.

-The more I studied UX, the more I fell in love with it and I soon had the goal to switch careers into the UX field.
 I pushed myself to work harder to achieve that outcome for myself.
 Regardless of how busy work got, I found the time to make the balance between study and my job work out.
 It was an intense few months for me because I couldn’t let the ball drop at work and I really didn’t want to waste the Xi opportunity either.